 Caramel Apple Pecan Layer Cake

-Caramel Apple Pecan Layer Cake has layers of moist apple spice cake sprinkled with pecans, caramel frosting, cinnamon apples & more caramel drizzled over top!
+Caramel Apple Pecan Cake has layers of moist apple spice cake sprinkled with pecans, caramel frosting, cinnamon apples and caramel sauce drizzled over top!

 - Prep Time: 1 hour